Note: This post was originally published in March 2017, and was updated in January 2020

 Still have questions?
 Ask your Provincial Securities Commission

 Below is a list of each of the provincial securities commissions in Canada, where you can find more information about your province's exemptions.
-We recommend that you contact the authority in your province directly, or your lawyer if you’re unsure whether you qualify.
+Note that some provinces, including Alberta and Saskatchewan, have slightly different accreditation requirements.

 List of Provincial Securities Commissions by Province